Teikyo Lab.

 A panoramic view of the stone paved remains

-The following year, in the first survey in 2018, another tile deposit was found near it.
-As we dug further into these tile pieces, a vivid stone paved remains with a flower pattern drawn by combining stones such as red, white, and green appeared from under the tiles, which surprised the entire research team.
-Professor Kazuya Yamauchi, the leader of the research team, says he still remembers the excitement at the time of the discovery.
+During the first survey in the following year, 2018, another pile of tile fragments was discovered nearby.
+When they dug further into these fragments, they discovered vivid stone paving remains made of red, white, and green stones combined to form floral patterns, which greatly surprised the entire survey team.
+Professor Yamauchi Kazuya, leader of the survey team, says he still remembers the excitement he felt at the time of the discovery.

 In a city bordering eastern and western culture